 £10,000 awarded to Welsh based teenager

-Personal injury solicitors at Hugh James have successfully pursued damages for a 14 year old girl who suffered a personal injury.
+We have successfully pursued damages for a 14 year old girl.
 The teenager was injured after an accident at a South Wales building site where improper health and safety procedures were in place.

-In June 2009, the Ystradgynlais Community Centre in Powys was in the process of being renovated.
+In June 2009, the Ystradgynlais Community Centre in Powys, was in the process of being renovated.
 Due to building work, scaffolding had been erected and surrounded by security fencing.
-The claimant and her friends passed through the grounds of the community centre whilst making their way to a local South Wales Valley skate park.
-A friend of the claimant was able to bypass the security fencing to climb the scaffolding and swing from it.
+The claimant and her friends passed through the grounds of the community centre whilst making their way to a local skate park.
+A friend of the teenage girl was able to bypass the security fencing to climb the scaffolding and swing from it.
 Whilst swinging, the young boy mistakenly struck a portion of the security fencing, narrowly missing the claimant’s face and knocking her to the floor.
 Injuries were sustained to the young girls left wrist, thighs and more notably her left shin.

-The building firm involved in this case admitted liability and subsequently paid the claimant £10,000 in personal injury compensation.
+The building firm involved admitted liability and subsequently paid £10,000 in damages.

-£37,000 compensation awarded to concrete finisher suffering osteoarthritis of the knees
+£37,000 awarded to concrete finisher suffering osteoarthritis of the knees

-Hugh James personal injury solicitors recently won a work place compensation claim for a client who suffered osteoarthritis of the knees as a result of his occupation and insufficient health and safety procedures by his employers.
+Recently we won a workplace damages case for a client who suffered osteoarthritis of the knees as a result of his occupation and insufficient health and safety procedures by his employers.

-Richard Antuch, Solicitor within the top ranked Personal Injury Team at Hugh James Cardiff concluded the knee osteoarthritis work place illness case and achieved compensation totaling £37,000 for the client.
-The client was employed by the same organisation for 30 years, as a concrete finisher.
-His role required him to spend prolonged periods of time kneeling on the floor whilst concreting, with the added strain of constantly having to get up and down throughout his shifts.
+One of our team concluded this case of workplace illness with a settlement of £37,000.
+His industrial based job role required him to spend prolonged periods of time kneeling on the floor whilst concreting, with the added strain of constantly having to get up and down throughout his shifts.
 This pattern of work continued throughout the majority of his employment, with knee pads only being supplied towards the end of his time with the organisation.
-However he developed osteoarthritis in his knees as a result of his employment.

 Expert medical evidence concluded that the nature of the client’s work had accelerated the onset of osteoarthritis by a period of two to three years.
 Thus, he was required to undergo knee replacement surgery earlier than might have been the case if he had worked with adequate protection.
 Liability was admitted by the client’s previous employers and in September 2010 and the claim was settled in August 2011.